wojtup/mosbc/docs/review.md

 Dynamic arrays are like normal contiguous arrays, but have added parameter: their capacity.
 So if you want to add new element, inserting function checks if there is enough space, and if not it extends array by a factor of 2.
-This way we can reduce number of needed reallocations (<-- good!).
+This way we can reduce number of needed reallocations (that's good).
 If you want to know more about dynamic arrays, read yet another article on Wikipedia, right [here](https://en.wikipedia.org/wiki/Dynamic_array).

-Binary trees are basically a set of nodes, where all nods hold references to two of their *children*.
+Binary trees are basically a set of nodes, where all nodes hold references to two of their *children*.
 If the reference is `NULL` it means there is no child.
 Because every node specifies all of its descendants, we can pass the whole tree using only the top-most node (called root).
 Don't ask me why root is on top.